RiddhiRaj/groq-rag/README.md

 # ⚡GroqChat with Llama3-8B⚡
-This project is a Streamlit-based web application that leverages the power of Groq's Llama3 model and HuggingFace embeddings to create an intelligent document assistant.
-Users can upload PDFs, ask questions, and receive accurate answers based on the content of their documents.
+This web application, built with Streamlit, utilizes Groq's Llama3 model and HuggingFace embeddings to function as an intelligent document assistant.
+Users can upload PDFs, pose questions, and get precise answers derived from the document content.

 ## 🚀 Features